Zakat: The Inward and Outward Dimensions

 “As for the believing men and the believing women—all [of them] are allies of one another.
 They enjoin what is right and forbid what is wrong.
 Moreover, they [duly] establish the prayer and give the Zakât-Charity, and they obey God and His Messenger.
 It is these upon whom God shall have mercy.
 Indeed, God is overpowering, all-wise.”
 (9:71)

 Zakat is mentioned right along with describing those who enjoin in the right and forbid the wrong.
 This magnifies the significance of giving to unify our community.
 But the monetary value isn’t what makes Zakat so vital.
-It is the human connection built between the giver and the community when one gives in Zakat.
+It is the human connection built between the giver and the community when one gives.